CISSP-Study-Resources

 • All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks

-• Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
+• Instead upper management must decide which risks are acceptable, and which are not; there are two primary risk-assessment methodologies:

 • Quantitative Risk Analysis: assigns real dollar figures to the loss of an asset and is based on mathematical calculations